upsidr/importer/docs/details/roadmap.md

 ### Support line brak in Importer Marker and Exporter Marker

-Currently Importer Marker and Export Marker have to be a single line input.
+Currently Importer Marker and Exporter Marker have to be a single line input.
 If you have a line break in them, it will be ignored.
 This is because how it's currently implemented, and fixing this would require a proper AST setup when parsing a file.

 ### Add special markers `ignore` to skip Importer run

 When having an automation such as `find . -name '*.md' -exec importer generate {} \;`, you may want to skip some files.

-This shouldn't skip Export Marker handling, though.
+This shouldn't skip Exporter Marker handling, though.

 ### Add `diff` command